"Crying is a baby’s exercise”: The weirdest expert advice from the last century

-Luckily (because science) we've moved on from taking the first piece of advice proffered by the nearest granny, but in progressing to a better, safer future, we've left behind some of the advice of yesteryear, which still has some serious comedy value (if absolutely no grounding in medicine or science whatsoever).
+Luckily (because science) we've moved on from taking the first piece of parenting advice proffered by the nearest granny.
+But in progressing to a better, safer future, we've left behind some of the advice of yesteryear, which still has some comedic value – if absolutely no grounding in medicine or science whatsoever.

-1. From 1878: Always place your baby in the cot with its head pointing north, says Dr George Naphys in The Physical Life of Woman.
+Always place your baby in the cot with its head pointing north, says Dr George Naphys in The Physical Life of Woman (1878).
 Why?
 Eh...
 "There are known to be great electrical currents always coursing in one direction around the globe.
 There is no doubt that our nervous systems are in some mysterious way connected with this universal agent, as it may be called, electricity."

-2. From 1894: Dr L Emmett Holt warned parents to avoid playing with their offspring until they were at least six months old.
-In his manual he says such interactions could cause nervousness or agitation, also advising parents that crying is “the baby’s exercise”.
+Dr L Emmett Holt warned parents to avoid playing with their offspring until they were at least six months old.
+In his 1894 manual he says such interactions could cause nervousness or agitation, also advising parents that crying is “the baby’s exercise”.

-5. From 1932: Toilet training usually begins at around age two, but in the Thirties the US government were determined to get their country's babies trained up at just four weeks.
-How exactly?
-Well, a manual from the time advises parents to hold their baby “over the chamber, using a soap stick, if necessary, to start the movement.”
+Toilet training usually begins at around age two, but in the 30s the US government were determined to get their country's babies trained up at just four weeks.
+How, exactly?
+Well, a 1932 manual advises parents to hold their baby “over the chamber, using a soap stick, if necessary, to start the movement.”

-6. From 1941: Mums weren't immune from a bit of a talking to from the good doctors of the time either.
+Mums weren't immune from a bit of a talking to from the good doctors of the time either.
 In Motherhood and the Coming Baby, there is a chapter dedicated to The Mother’s Clothing that advises women to choose clothing 'for comfort, warmth, looseness and ease of movement'.
-It adds: "Surely you can not hope to be comfortable and dress in the height of fashion at the same time!"
-Later, Everywoman: A Gynaecological Guide for Life, warned: ‘If an expectant mother gains more than 35lbs in pregnancy she will find it almost impossible to lose the extra weight.
-Her clothes will not fit and her former sylph-like figure will be a memory.’
-Good to know.
+It adds, "Surely you can not hope to be comfortable and dress in the height of fashion at the same time!"
+No, of course not!
+Us silly women, always asking for far too much...

 Have you a heard any hilariously bad parenting advice lately?
 Share it with us on Twitter @HerFamilydotie.